 Calling your health care provider

 Call for an appointment with your Holistic Chiropractor if:

-Your symptoms do not respond to regular treatment, such as rest and anti-inflammatory medications, or if there seems to be a loss of muscle in your fingers
+- Your symptoms do not respond to medical treatment, such as rest and anti-inflammatory medications, or if there seems to be a loss of muscle in your fingers

 Medicines Two Choices for You